jylhakos/access_control_sawtooth_rest_api/README.md

 Download or clone Hyperledger Sawtooth's blockchain project for [Supply Chain](https://github.com/hyperledger/sawtooth-supply-chain).

-Follow the Supply Chain instructions to run supply-rest-api server on Ubuntu.
+Follow the Supply Chain instructions to run Docker container on Ubuntu.

-`$ sudo -u sawtooth sawtooth-rest-api -vvv`
+`$ docker start supply-rest-api`

 Hyperledger Sawtooth's blockchain REST API will be available at http://localhost:8024